Hypomagnesemia

 Magnesium homeostasis

 The total body magnesium content of an average adult is 25 g, or 1000 mmol.
 Approximately 60% of the body's magnesium is present in bone, 20% is in muscle, and another 20% is in soft tissue and the liver.
 Approximately 99% of total body magnesium is intracellular or bone-deposited, with only 1% present in the extracellular space.
-Eighty percent of plasma magnesium is ionized or complexed to filterable ions (eg, oxalate, phosphate, citrate) and is available for glomerular filtration, while 20% is protein-bound.
-Normal plasma magnesium concentration is 1.7-2.1 mg/dL (0.7-0.9 mmol, or 1.4-1.7 mEq/L).[4]
+Seventy percent of plasma magnesium is ionized or complexed to filterable ions (eg, oxalate, phosphate, citrate) and is available for glomerular filtration, while 20% is protein-bound.
+Normal plasma magnesium concentration is 1.7-2.1 mg/dL (0.7-0.9 mmol, or 1.4-1.8 mEq/L).
+[5]

 Magnesium absorption

 Magnesium is absorbed principally in the small intestine, through a saturable transport system and via passive diffusion through bulk flow of water.
 Absorption of magnesium depends on the amount ingested.
 When the dietary content of magnesium is typical, approximately 30-40% is absorbed.
 Under conditions of low magnesium intake (ie, 1 mmol/d), approximately 80% is absorbed, while only 25% is absorbed when the intake is high (25 mmol/d).
-The exact mechanism by which alterations in fractional magnesium absorption occur has yet to be determined.
-Presumably, only ionized magnesium is absorbed.
-Increased luminal phosphate or fat may precipitate magnesium and decrease absorption.

 In the gut, calcium and magnesium intakes influence each other's absorption; a high calcium intake may decrease magnesium absorption, and a low magnesium intake may increase calcium absorption.
 PTH appears to increase magnesium absorption.
 Glucocorticoids, which decrease the absorption of calcium, appear to increase the transport of magnesium.
 Vitamin D may increase magnesium absorption, but its role is controversial.